gabrielelanaro/gabrielelanaro.github.io/blog/_posts/01-12-2014-latex-bibliography-in-5-minutes.md

 layout: page
 tags: latex, tutorial
 categories: blog
+comments: true
 ---

 You're ready to submit your paper, but there's one last thing your supervisor/publisher/teacher requests you, only a _slight_ modification to the bibliography style:

 > Why don't you put the date in bold, and semicolon between author names?

-Latex distributions usually come with plenty of styles available, and most scientific journals provide their own style.
-Sometimes however this is not enough as for a reason or another you have to resort to a custom style.
+Latex distributions come with plenty of styles available, and some of them come directly from  journal publishers.
+Sometimes those are not enough and you have to resort to make a custom style.
 Altought the process is not as straighforward as I expected it to be (as often happens with LaTeX), it is definitely simple.

 When you include a bibliography with bibtex, you tipically have a structure like this: